Bangladeshi nationality law: Naturalization

-Naturalization is permitted by the Citizenship Law of Bangladesh.
-Any adult of good character who is married to a Bangladeshi and residing legally in Bangladesh for a period of five years; competent in Bengali language; and intending to reside in Bangladesh can apply for naturalisation.
+Naturalization is permitted by the citizenship law of Bangladesh.
+Any adult of good character who is married to a Bangladeshi and residing legally in Bangladesh for a period of five years; competent in the Bengali language; and intending to reside in Bangladesh can apply for naturalisation.
 Naturalization may be conferred categorically or without certain rights or privileges, such as the right to stand in parliamentary elections as a candidate.
 It is also conferred at the discretion of the Government of Bangladesh.
 Any person who is a citizen of a nation where Bangladeshis are not allowed to naturalise (for instance, Saudi Arabia) is not eligible for naturalisation.
 Naturalization of a foreigner does not automatically extend to their foreign children.
 However, they may apply as soon as the naturalised person has taken the citizenship oath of allegiance.

 If denied, a person can appeal against the decision within thirty days, where they will be heard.
 They cannot appeal if citizenship is conferred without certain rights or privileges.
 If accepted, a naturalised citizen must take an oath of allegiance within thirty days of the grant.
 A person is considered naturalised only after the oath.

 Dual citizenship

-Dual citizenship is permitted under certain circumstances where the person is not a citizen of a SAARC country.
-Such dual citizens of Bangladesh can apply for a Dual Nationality Certificate which makes it legal to use a foreign passport however, people are not prosecuted for not applying for such certificate.
+As of February 2023, dual citizenship is permitted under certain circumstances where the person is a citizen of selected 101 countries.
+Such dual citizens of Bangladesh can apply for a Dual Nationality Certificate which makes it legal to use a foreign passport; however, people are not prosecuted for not applying for such certificate.
 It is also possible to enter Bangladesh as a person of Bangladeshi origin, or a spouse or child of a person of Bangladeshi origin via a No Visa Required (NVR) seal, stamp or sticker on their foreign passports.
 An eligible person can apply for the NVR stamp/sticker at any Bangladeshi mission overseas.
 NVR exceptions include citizens of SAARC countries.

+Bangladeshi citizens can get dual citizenship of 101 other countries, along with the citizenship of Bangladesh.